Dynkin Games for L\'evy Processes: Conclusions

 \section{Conclusions}

-In the present paper we present a verification theorem to solve a Dynkin game driven by a L\'evy processes.
+We present a verification theorem to solve a Dynkin game driven by a L\'evy processes.
 The theorem requires finding two averaging functions, that give an explicit form of the value function in terms of the infimum and the supremum of the process.
 The optimal stopping times result to be the entry times of the support sets of these averaging functions.
-The main challenge in this problem is managing the characteristic overshoot caused by the jumps of the L\'evy processes, rendering traditional solution techniques (as the smooth pasting principle) ineffective.
-Notably, in some instances, when we can explicitly compute Wiener–Hopf factors, we are able to identify the averaging functions and solve the problem completely.
-This is the case in three situations: Brownian motion with drift, the Cramér-Lundberg process and the compound Poisson process.
+The main challenge in this problem is managing the characteristic overshoot caused by the jumps of the L\'evy processes, rendering traditional solution techniques, used for diffusions, ineffective.
+Notably, in some instances, when Wiener-Hopf factors can be computed explicitly, we are able to identify the averaging functions and solve the problem completely.
+We first consider Brownian motion with drift, the Cram\'er-Lundberg process and the compound Poisson process with affine payoffs.
+Secondly, we present a financial application, a perpetual callable American futures in the Kou's market model.
 In these examples we discuss the smooth pasting property, that does not always hold.